uktrade/dit-clamav-rest/README.md

     200 when virus definitions are up to date

     401 if you didn't send credentials or credentials invalid

+    413 if the content sent is too large (default is 1Gb).

     502 when definitions are out of date response contains the versions